zimolzak/cv/README.md

 # Honors and Awards

+**Most Creative Use of Tools,** Baylor College of Medicine Datathon, April 2024.
+Project entitled "An exploration of optimism in medical record notes for pneumonia and associated patient length of stay."\
 **Best oral presentation of the conference,** Society to Improve Diagnosis in Medicine, 10/2023.
 Title: "Machine Learning for Enhanced Electronic Trigger Detection of Diagnostic Errors."\